Boen97/BackStore/notes/computer-network/chapter-8-security-in-computer-networks/2-1-symmetric-key-cryptography.md

 - To encode a block, the cipher uses a one-to-one mapping to map the k-bit block of cleartext to a k-bit block of ciphertext.

 - This block cipher breaks the message up into 3-bit blocks and encrypts each block according to the above mapping.

+- `full-table block` ciphers is difficult to implement
+- For k = 64 and for a given mapping, Alice and Bob would need to maintain a table with 2^64 input values
+- which is an infeasible task
+- Moreover, if Alice and Bob were to change keys, they would have to each regenerate the table

+- Instead, block ciphers typically use functions that simulate randomly permuted tables.

+- Today there are a number of popular block ciphers, including
+- `DES(standard for data encryption standard)` and `3DES` and `AES` (advanced encryption standard)